midnightmeshllc/Midnight.SOAP.SDK/README.md

 - **Strongly-Typed Requests**: Uses strongly-typed request objects to ensure type safety and reduce runtime errors caused by string concatenated XML inputs.
 - **Strongly-Typed Responses**: Converts Midnight API XML response strings into strongly-typed C# models.
 - **User-Defined Fields Support**: The SDK provides a flexible UserDefinedFields class, where each UDF property (UDF1 to UDF30) is implemented using the `UDFValue` class.
 This allows each field to accept and serialize values as string, decimal, integer, date, or time, ensuring correct XML formatting for both requests and responses.
 The UDFValue class handles type conversion and serializes the value as the text content of the corresponding <UDF*> XML tag.
+- **Testing** : Includes comprehensive unit tests for all services and request/response objects, ensuring reliability and correctness.
 - **Logging**: Integrated logging for diagnostics and debugging using Serilog.

 ---